sql-machine-learning/elasticdl/docs/designs/allreduce_design.md

 instead of being modified based on the number of available workers.
 In other words, the fault tolerance of Rabit cannot support elastic scheduling.

-In addition, Rabit only supports TCP networking but not others like RDMA and InfiniBand.
-Though tt provides an interface so developers can write implementations based on other frameworks such as NCCL and Gloo that provide additional networking options.
+Rabit supports many networking options through its [MPI support](https://github.com/dmlc/rabit/blob/master/src/engine_mpi.cc) which is not fault tolerant given that the implementation is based on MPI.
+If fault tolerance is enabled through Rabit's [robust implementation](https://github.com/dmlc/rabit/blob/master/src/allreduce_robust.cc), Rabit only supports TCP networking but not others like RDMA and InfiniBand.
+Though it provides an interface so developers can write implementations based on other frameworks such as NCCL and Gloo that provide additional networking options.
 There's an ongoing work for Gloo implementation in Rabit [here](https://github.com/dmlc/rabit/pull/113).